 Juf is reachable by cars and buses.

-Juf doesn’t have train connections, but do not worry, there’s bus connections every day.
+Juf doesn’t have train connections but do not worry, there are bus connections every day.
 Just go here for the latest time schedules and prices: Swiss trains and buses.
 The whole trip from Zürich would take you a bit longer than 3 hours.
 You will get to Chur by train and then you will have to take couple of buses to reach Juf village.

 Once you come to Juf, you will feel the majesty of all the surroundings: no trees, big meadows, big mountains and only a small village in front of you.
 That’s a perfect escape place.

 Juf has just around 20 buildings, but all of them with history.
-It’s an old village.
+It’s a historic village featuring a real tradition from the region.

 But I think the best thing you can do in Juf, is actually hiking.